renzodamgo/CHiME9-ECHI/docs/evaluation.md

 ## <a id="partial">3.
 Rapid partial evaluation</a>

 Running the full evaluation is computationally expensive.
-During development, you can run a faster, partial evaluation in two ways:
+If you have access to a Slurm HPC or a powerful workstation with many CPU threads then see the section below on [parallel processing](#processors).
+Alternatively during development, you can run a faster, partial evaluations in two ways:

 1. Computing a subset of the metrics.